UnnamedCodinGamer/playground-v5fxvcwp/statement.md

 # Things to try to implement differently

-- You can try to implement different expansion policy and expand single child at a time - in the current version all children are expanded at once and one of them is picked for rollout.
+- Try to implement different expansion policy and expand single child at a time - in the current version all children are expanded at once and one of them is picked for rollout.
-- You can try to implement a more clever rollout method - currently the rollout is completely random and the players will take suboptimal moves (for instance miss a victory or miss to block the other player who is about to win).
+- Try to implement a more clever rollout method - currently the rollout is completely random and the players will take suboptimal moves (for instance miss a victory or miss to block the other player who is about to win).